Segfaultt/FileBaseContext/README.md

         optionsBuilder.UseFileBaseContextDatabase(databaseName: DatabaseName);
     }
 ```
 ##### Custom location
 ```cs
 optionsBuilder.UseFileBaseContextDatabase(location: "C:\Temp\userDb");
 ```

 ## Unit testing

-Since 2.1.0 the FileBaseContext injects access to the file system through System.IO.Abstractions library.
-It allows the use of the provider in unit tests.

 If you need to use the provider in unit tests, you can change IFileSystem to MockFileSystem in OnConfiguring method in datacontext class.

 ```cs